servicetitan/Stl.Fusion.Samples/src/react-client/README.md

 # ⚠️ Warning! ⚠️ - This code is still experimental!

-NOTE: The sample code project currently uses the backend from the Blazor sample.
+**NOTE:** The sample code project currently requires running the Blazor sample server.

 Basic usage: